 VENDOR shall hold harmless ORGANIZATION, its agents, employees, and representatives from any liability or action rising from personal injury or property damage by negligent act of omission or commission of VENDOR or its employees, agents or representatives.

 VENDOR shall provide “as-directed transportation” for the ORGANIZATION, per the itinerary and maps provided by the ORGANIZATION.
 The cost of “as-directed transportation” is included in the above payment agreement and the VENDOR will not additionally charge the ORGANIZATION after the completion of the event.
-VENDOR will not fine the ORGANIZATION f there are changes made due to unforeseen circumstances which include but are not limited to traffic, construction, last minute cancellation of a venue by a third party or any extenuating circumstance which may cause the itinerary to change.
+VENDOR will not fine the ORGANIZATION if there are changes made due to unforeseen circumstances which include but are not limited to traffic, construction, last minute cancellation of a venue by a third party or any extenuating circumstance which may cause the itinerary to change.
 VENDOR agrees to maintain the schedule as provided by the ORGANIZATION.

-The ORGANIZATION will pay for a hotel room for at [LOCATION/HOTEL INFORMATION] for the VENDOR staff [SPECIFIC DATES].
+(If applicable) The ORGANIZATION will pay for a hotel room for at [LOCATION/HOTEL INFORMATION] for the VENDOR staff [SPECIFIC DATES].

 VENDOR will not charge or fine the ORGANIZATION for consumption of food or drinks on the bus, provided that the ORGANIZATION removes and disposes of all trash from the bus.